Insomnia treatment: Cognitive behavioral therapy instead of sleeping pills

-- Remaining passively awake.
-Also called paradoxical intention, this involves avoiding any effort to fall asleep.
-Paradoxically, worrying that you can't sleep can actually keep you awake.
+- Remain passively awake.
+With this method, once you're in bed, you try not to think about falling asleep.
+That's because worrying that you can't sleep can keep you awake.
 Letting go of this worry can help you relax and make it easier to fall asleep.

-- Biofeedback.
-This method allows you to observe biological signs such as heart rate and muscle tension and shows you how to adjust them.
-Your sleep specialist may have you take a biofeedback device home to record your daily patterns.
-This information can help identify patterns that affect sleep.
+- Use biofeedback.
+This technique involves using a device that shows signs such as your heart rate and muscle tension.
+Then you learn how to help manage them.
+Your sleep specialist may ask you to take a biofeedback device home to record your daily patterns.
+This information can show patterns that affect sleep.

 The most effective treatment approach may combine several of these methods.

-Cognitive behavioral therapy for insomnia may be a good treatment choice if you have long-term sleep problems, you're worried about becoming dependent on sleep medications, or if medications aren't effective or cause bothersome side effects.
+CBT may be a good treatment choice if you have long-term sleep problems or you're worried about becoming dependent on sleep medicines.
+It also can be a good choice if medicines aren't effective or cause bothersome side effects.

-Unlike pills, CBT-I addresses the underlying causes of insomnia rather than just relieving symptoms.
-But it takes time — and effort — to make it work.
-In some cases, a combination of sleep medication and CBT-I may be the best approach.
+Unlike sleep medicines, CBT addresses what's causing your insomnia rather than just relieving symptoms.
+But it takes time and effort to make it work.
+In some cases, a blend of sleep medicine and CBT may be best.
+If CBT is not available where you live, ask your health care provider for sleep tips that are based on CBT.